Transpyler/transpyler/README.rst

 runtume:

 * Support for Jupyter/IPython: we can easily create a Jupyter kernel from a Language instance.
-This enables nice CLI and GUI consoles and notebooks, which can be really handy in teaching a new programming language.
+This enables nice consoles and notebooks which can be really handy in teaching a new programming language.
 * QCode support and syntax highlight: QCode is a Qt-based widget for coding editing.